dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring.md

 ![](img/rocks.gif){: .fancy .small}

 🚀 Remember a part of your grade is usage of issues - once your project gets rolling you should shoot for closing 5 issues per week per person.
 This should give you a sense of the scope of an issue.
 If each issue is under 2 hrs then 5 issues is around 10 hours.
 This isn't a hard and fast rule - but try to do this on average.

+## Update Designs per feedback

+Go ahead, create your first issue - "update designs based on feedback"!

 ## README.md